natsuhiko/rasqual/README.md

 ## How to build & install

 **Please make sure CLAPACK and GSL (GNU Scientific Library) are installed in your environment** (if you don't have them, then see below for installation tips).
-GSL is usually install in */usr* directory.
-Please check */usr/include/gsl* and */usr/lib/libgsl.a*.
+GSL is usually installed in /usr directory.
+Please check /usr/include/gsl and /usr/lib/libgsl.a.

 To build and install RASQUAL, firstly go to the _source_ directory (*src*), then set environment variables appropriately to point to the CLAPACK library and GSL.
 Finally use "make" to build and install RASQUAL which will be installed in "$RASQUALDIR/bin".